Become an Expat in the Netherlands

 Along with being the government capital of the Netherlands, The Hague is a popular place for foreigners interested in living in a quieter city that’s affordable, has an excellent transportation system, and is convenient to other parts of the country.
 Since many of the consulates are based in The Hague, it’s also easy to make friends from all over the world.

-Living in Amsterdam as an American
+What's it like to live in Amsterdam as an American

 Aside from being an easy city to tap into expat communities, locals tend to be very welcoming to foreigners living in the Netherlands.
 These factors make residing in the capital city a good experience for Americans who’ve moved (or are planning to move) to Amsterdam.